-Apply by post, or in person to: register a relationship
+Apply to register a relationship

 Adults who are in a relationship as a couple, regardless of sex, can apply for registration of their relationship, provided at least one of them lives in NSW.
 Adults in both heterosexual and same-sex relationships are eligible to register.

 A relationship cannot be registered if either person is: